 Dr. Tao is the proud owner of two rescued mutts (Hailey and Sunny), as well as two cats, a Bengal and Brown Tabby (Autumn & Captain Meep).
 In her free time she enjoys running, being outdoors with her dogs, crafts, piano, field hockey, snowboarding, and paint-balling.

 Dr. Mark Doty

-Dr. Mark Doty grew up in southwest Ohio, graduating from the University of Cincinnati with a Bachelor's degree in Biology.
-He then attended The Ohio State University College of Veterinary Medicine, graduating in 2009.
-After graduation, he practiced at a 9 doctor hospital in Cincinnati before moving to San Francisco and in Pacifica for a year.
-His special interest is in complex surgeries.
-He has received advanced training in ACL knee repair with the TTA-2 and IsoLock CrCL techniques, as well as medial luxating patella repair.
+Dr. Mark Doty grew up in a small town in southwest Ohio before attending The Ohio State University College of Veterinary Medicine.
+After graduation, he practiced at a 9 doctor hospital in Cincinnati for 3 years, getting exposure to both general practice and emergency medicine.
+In 2012, he and his wife moved to San Francisco, where he practiced in Pacifica for a year, before purchasing San Jose Animal Hospital in 2013.
+His special interest is in orthopedic surgery.
+Dr. Doty has received extensive advanced training in ACL knee repair (TPLO, CBLO, TTA-2, IsoLock CrCL, and lateral fabellar suture) as well as MPL (medial patellar luxation)

 Dr. Leroi Boldon

 Dr. Leroi Boldon holds both a Bachelor of Science and Master of Science degrees from UC Davis.
 In 1968, he graduated from the School of Veterinary Medicine at Tuskegee University, and in 1970 started Berryessa Animal Hospital, now home of San Jose Animal Hospital.
 On his days off, Dr. Boldon enjoys playing steel drums, traveling, playing tennis and soccer, and cooking.